Essentially Decentralized Conjugate Gradients: Preliminaries and Problem Formulation

-The idea of centralized CG is as follows: problem~\eqref{eq:SchurComp} is interpreted as the first-order optimality condition of a quadratic objective with shape matrix $S \succeq 0$.
-The CG algorithm generates search directions $p^n$ \eqref{eq:CGp}, which are \emph{conjugate} to all previous search directions and then computes an optimal step size $\alpha^n$ \eqref{eq:CGalpha} minimizing the quadratic objective along this direction.
-The conjugacy of $p^n$ immediately leads to finite-step convergence.
-In order to avoid storing all previous search directions, the extra steps \eqref{eq:CGlam}-\eqref{eq:CGbeta} reduce the storage requirements to storing the previous iterate only.

-Next, we present a convergence result of CG for positive-\emph{semi}definite matrices $S$ and $s\in \operatorname{range}(S)$, which extends the standard convergence analysis.
-Semidefinite $S$ arise frequently in network settings, as redundant communication constraints induced by the graph topology lead to zero eigenvalues of $S$, cf. \autoref{sec:distEst}. \begin{thm}[Convergence of CG] If $S\succeq0$, $\operatorname{range}(S)\neq \{0\}$ and $s\in \operatorname{range}(S)$, Algorithm~\ref{alg:CG} converges to a solution of \eqref{eq:SchurComp}, $\bar \lambda^\star$.
-Moreover, the convergence-rate estimate
+We recall a convergence result {from \cite{Hayami2020}} for systems with positive semi-definite matrices $S$ and $s\in \operatorname{range}(S)$, which extends the standard convergence analysis of CG. {Note that if $s\notin \operatorname{range}(S)$, problem \eqref{eq:SchurComp} does not have solution.} Semi-definite $S$ arise frequently in network settings, as redundant constraints induced by the communication graph lead to zero eigenvalues of $S$, cf. \autoref{sec:distEst}. \begin{thm}[Convergence of CG {\cite{Hayami2020}}] {Consider problem \eqref{eq:SchurComp}.} If $S\succeq0$, $\operatorname{range}(S)\neq \{0\}$ and $s\in \operatorname{range}(S)$, Algorithm~\ref{alg:CG} converges to a solution of \eqref{eq:SchurComp}, $ \lambda^\star$, and the convergence-rate estimate